- Install Unreal 4.25 via Epic Games Launcher:

 4. Setting the Joint Name Arrays

-Below is a picture showcasing the Macro used to set simple Name arrays:
+Below is a picture showcasing the Macro used to set simple FName arrays.
+(The generic MakeArray node can also be used):

-5. Swapping out a hand 3D model in the BluePrint
+6. Swapping out a hand 3D model in the Blueprint

-6. Detailed Look at the GloveController Component and exposed BluePrint functions
+7. Detailed Look at the GloveController Component and exposed Blueprint functions

 Notes on Windows DLL: